-We can offer a serviced accommodation insurance policy which is tailored to this specific model of short-term letting.
+We offer a serviced accommodation insurance policy, tailored to this specific model of short-term letting.
 Key covers include buildings, contents, business interruption, public liability and employers’ liability.
 Add-ons such as legal expenses can also be arranged.

 Airbnb is a simple way to advertise your accommodation.
 It’s particularly useful if you plan on having guests throughout the year, rather than just at peak holiday seasons.
 However, the nature of Airbnb rentals means they provide a unique insurance challenge and therefore require a unique insurance product.
 We can arrange a bespoke insurance package for different types of Airbnb rentals, including cover for individual rooms in your home, holiday accommodation combined with longer-term lets, year-round holiday accommodation and properties leased on rent-to-rent terms.

-Going without the appropriate cover on your holiday properties is just not worth the risk – in the event of a claim, you may find that the damage, loss or injury won’t be covered, either because the policy won’t cover it, or because the insurer didn’t understand the situation from the start!
+Going without the right cover on your holiday properties just isn’t worth the risk.
+If you need to make a claim, you may find that the damage, loss or injury won’t be covered – either because the policy won’t cover it, or because the insurer didn’t understand the situation from the start!

-The best way to avoid any nasty surprises, and to safeguard your investment, is to consult an independent insurance broker with plenty of expertise in farm and short-term let insurance.
+The best way to avoid nasty surprises, and to safeguard your investment, is to work with an independent insurance broker with plenty of expertise in farm and short-term let insurance.
 Our team has experience in dealing with all types of farms and will ask appropriate questions in order to fully understand the risk before advising accordingly.

 Get in touch today by calling 01603 218000 or click here to find out more.